fuchsst/jslt-intellij-plugin/README.md

   * warn on unused variable declaration
   * warn on unused function declaration
   * warn on unused function parameter
+  * error if number of parameter in function call does not match function signature
 * JSLT execution
   * dialog box that allows to select/write an input JSON, a JSLT transformation and shows the output
   * apply JSLT from contextmenu (opens the dialog box)